ezbz12345/pitt-apalachian-study/fresh_jekyll/index.md

 # Who We Are

-We are researchers from the University of Pittsburgh Graduate School of Public Health who study the role of the environment in the development and risk of diseases.
-Visit our [About Us](about_us.html) to learn more.
+We are researchers from the University of Pittsburgh School of Public Health who study how exposures to chemicals can hurt the health of people.
+Pitt Public Health is committed to public health research, teaching, and practice; we focus on real-world challenges facing our communities.
+Visit [About Us](about_us.html) to learn more.

 # Study Information